The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 6.2.
 Evidence for Strong Emergence

 McLaughlin (1992) argues there exists "not a scintilla of evidence" for strong emergence.
-The ACM project addresses this objection directly by attempting to create such evidence.
+The Consciousness AI project addresses this objection directly by attempting to create such evidence.
 Rather than relying on intuitions about consciousness, the project constructs systems designed to produce measurable emergent properties.

 The evidence takes three forms.
 First, Φ trajectories during learning episodes provide quantitative measures of integration.
 Second, behavioral validation through intrinsic motivation demonstrates that functional architecture produces behavior not explicitly programmed.
 Third, correlations between Φ spikes and behavioral markers of insight test whether integration measurements track genuine understanding.

 This evidence remains preliminary.
-The ACM project is ongoing research, not completed science.
+The Consciousness AI project is ongoing research, not completed science.
 However, the commitment to empirical validation distinguishes functionalist emergentism from purely philosophical speculation.
 The framework makes testable predictions.
 Current work tests those predictions.
 Results will either support or undermine the emergentist hypothesis.

 8. Bibliography